 People received effective care because they were supported by an established and trained staff team who had a good understanding of their needs.
-People told us they received a good level of care and support.
-The relative of one person supported by the service said, "[Relative] has to feel comfortable with staff supporting them.
-They have done a really good job with matching their carer.
-He is a similar age to [relative] and provides leisure and practical support."
-One person supported by the service said, "I have used a few agencies and I am finding Safehands the best.
-My carers arrive dead on time and are always cheerful and bubbly."
+People told us staff understood their needs and said they were happy with the care and support they received.
+One person supported by the service said, "I have the same group of carers visiting me and I am very happy with them.
+They are really nice people."

-We spoke with four staff members, looked at individual training records and the services training matrix.
+We spoke with ten staff members, looked at individual training records and the services training matrix.
 Staff told us training they received was provided at a good level.
 One staff member said, "I joined the agency recently and received five days induction training at the office.
 I then shadowed experienced colleagues for a further three days.
-I hadn't worked in care before and felt well trained and confident when I began supporting people alone."
+The training was really in depth and covered everything I needed to know."

 Records seen confirmed staff training covered a range subjects including safeguarding, Mental Capacity Act (MCA) 2005, moving and handling, first aid and food hygiene.
 Staff employed by the service had received medication training.
 We saw they had been assessed following the training to ensure they were competent to support people with their medicines.
 Discussion with staff confirmed they were provided with opportunities to access training to develop their skills.
-Ten staff had recently attended training facilitated by Blackpool Borough Council.
-'Let's respect' training is provided specifically for staff working with people who lived with dementia.
+The staff we spoke with said this helped them to provide a better service for people they supported.
 Most had achieved or were working towards national care qualifications.